ShankarSrivathsa/res-q-now-emergency-system/README.md

-# 🚨 HOAX: Emergency Response App
+# 🚨 ResQNow: Emergency System

 **ResQNow** is a real-time emergency response application designed to drastically reduce ambulance response time by instantly notifying nearby hospitals and ambulance services with accurate GPS-based location and patient status updates.